omarkmu/krdict.py/docs/functions.md

 - `raise_api_errors`: Sets whether a [`KRDictException`](exceptions.md#krdictexception) will be raised if an API error occurs.
 A value of `True` guarantees that the result is not an error object.
 - `guarantee_keys`: Sets whether keys that are missing from the response should be inserted with default values.
-A value of `True` guarantees that every key marked as *not required* below is included, including keys set by the scraper.
+A value of `True` guarantees that every key marked as *not required* is included, including keys set by the scraper.
 Default values:
     - The empty string `""` for string values.
     - Zero `0` for integer values.
     - An empty list `[]` for list values.